2022 Belarusian Super Cup

 The 2022 Belarusian Super Cup was held on 5 March 2022 between the 2021 Belarusian Premier League champions Shakhtyor Soligorsk and the 2020–21 Belarusian Cup winners BATE Borisov.
 BATE Borisov won the match 1–0 and won the trophy for the eighth time.
+The win was a reversal of fortunes for BATE Borisov who had been defeated by Shakhtyor Soligorsk in the 2021 edition of the competition.